 Average annual earnings are based on the insured's covered earnings in the best five years of contributions; if the number of years worked is less than 15 years, the average is based on the insured's total covered earnings.

-Noncontributory old-age pension (social assistance): B\$155 a week is paid.
+Noncontributory old age pension (social assistance, income tested): B\$225 a week is paid.

-Benefit adjustment: Benefits are adjusted annually according to changes in the cost of living.
+Benefit adjustment: Benefits are adjusted annually based on changes in the cost of living.

 Permanent Disability Benefits